 If you can access the TV menus, check if there are any software updates and install them.

-STEP 8 Check Power Saver Settings
+7 Check Power Saver Settings

 Some TVs come with a sleep timer or power saver feature that will turn off the screen when not in use or at a configured time.

-STEP 10 Check for Internal Component Failure
+9 Internal Component Failure

 Note that this step can be intricate and requires some technical knowledge.
 You can quickly check for internal component failure by:

 - If either or both the main and T-CON boards are deemed to be faulty, replace them.
 These are also solutions in the case that your TV has sound but no picture.

 10 Consult a Professional Technician

-Demonstrating How To Fix A Blank TV Screen
+Video On How To Fix A Blank TV Screen

 If you’d prefer a demonstration of the above steps, check out the following video.
 The creator addresses the issue a fully blank TV screen with a blinking input source text in the corner.
 He also discusses the scenario where the TV menu works but no picture shows in the window that displays the main content.